 Tap the gear icon at the top of the screen to open the Sounds menu settings.

+Use the Default View field to set Sounds mode to open viewing Instruments or the Current Preset by default.

-Here, you can set the default Sounds menu view to be Instruments or the Current Preset, and enable or disable opening Track Edit mode when loading an instrument.
+Check the Loading instrument opens editor box to enable opening Track Edit Mode when loading an instrument.